Oho it can't describe the feeling and the way you lied,

-Orchestral Manoeuvres In The Dark were a Synthpop group formed in the Wirral, UK, in the mid-70's by Andy McCluskey and Paul Humphreys.
+Orchestral Manoeuvres in the Dark (often abbreviated to OMD) are a Synthpop group formed in the Wirral, UK, in the mid-70's by Andy McCluskey and Paul Humphreys.

 - Organisation (1980)